 The skills that make someone a top performer are approach-specific.
 And the approach that made them great at their job may be exactly the wrong approach for leading a team.

-A Gold Mine top performer succeeded through deep analysis, thoroughness, and precision.
+A Natural Gold Mine top performer succeeded through deep analysis, thoroughness, and precision.
 Promote them and they become the leader who micromanages every detail.
 They review every document.
 They question every number.
 Their team feels suffocated.
-The Gold Mine leader isn't trying to control.
+The Natural Gold Mine leader isn't trying to control.
 They're trying to maintain the quality standard that made them successful.
 And they need to learn that leadership isn't about doing the work.
 It's about enabling others to do it.

-A Blue Ocean top performer succeeded through relationships, trust, and intuition.
+A Natural Blue Ocean top performer succeeded through relationships, trust, and intuition.
 Promote them and they become the leader who avoids conflict.
 They take too long to address performance issues because they don't want to damage relationships.
 Their team takes advantage or loses respect.
-The Blue Ocean leader isn't weak.
+The Natural Blue Ocean leader isn't weak.
 They just haven't learned to deliver hard feedback without breaking connection.

-A Green Planet top performer succeeded through strategic thinking and innovation.
+A Natural Green Planet top performer succeeded through strategic thinking and innovation.
 Promote them and they become the leader who redesigns everything.
 New systems.
 New processes.
 New structures.
 Their team can't keep up with the constant change.
-The Green Planet leader isn't disorganized.
+The Natural Green Planet leader isn't disorganized.
 They see improvement everywhere.
 They need to learn when to hold steady.

 The Promotion That Works